 - Professional demeanor and high level of comfort working with high-profile individuals from government/international sector.

 SALARY: Commensurate with experience; opportunities for professional advancement

 WORK HOURS: Full-time position, official hours are from 9 a.m. to 6 p.m.; flexibility required when extended hours are needed to meet deliverables

 START DATE: As soon as possible

 LOCATION: New York City or Washington, D.C.; must be eligible to work in the United States

-HOW TO APPLY: Please send a resume and cover letter to email@example.com with "Research Associate" in subject line by 7 April.
+HOW TO APPLY: Please send a resume and cover letter to email@example.com with "Research Associate" in the subject line.
 Applications will be reviewed on a rolling basis, so we encourage you to apply as soon as possible.
 In order to be considered, salary history and remuneration requirements must be included in the cover letter.
 Only those candidates we are interested in will be contacted.